museum4punkt0/VR-Spiel_Auf-dem-weiten-Meer/README.md

 The project produces a Windows application contained in an installer that enables setting up the application for auto-start after booting the PC.

-**This file documents the *Ena Wasawasa Levu: On the open sea* project for developers and system administrators.
+**This file documents the *Ena wasawasa levu.
+On the Open Sea* project for developers and system administrators.
 It is not a manual for end users or museum hosts.**

 For end users or museum hosts, see the manual.